 A sharp, literate filmmaker who chronicles the neuroses and heartbreaks of educated urbanites with a blend of painful honesty and wry humor.

-Noah Baumbach emerged from the Brooklyn literary world—his father was a writer, his mother a film critic—to become a defining chronicler of intellectual and emotional disarray.
-His early film, "Kicking and Screaming," captured post-collegiate angst, but it was the semi-autobiographical "The Squid and the Whale" that announced his voice: brutally funny, unflinchingly personal, and attuned to the wounds families inflict.
-He often works in New York, dissecting the lives of artists, writers, and academics with a precision that can feel like a surgical probe.
-His creative and personal partnership with Greta Gerwig marked a shift, resulting in looser, more vibrant works like "Frances Ha" and the sprawling, acclaimed "Marriage Story," which laid bare the brutal mechanics of divorce.
-Baumbach's work doesn't offer easy answers, but it provides the rare comfort of being seen, in all one's messy, talking-too-much glory.
+Noah Baumbach directed 'The Squid and the Whale,' a semi-autobiographical film that announced his voice: brutally funny, unflinchingly personal, and attuned to the wounds families inflict.
+He emerged from the Brooklyn literary world—his father a writer, his mother a film critic—to become a chronicler of intellectual and emotional disarray.
+His early film 'Kicking and Screaming' captured post-collegiate angst.
+Baumbach often works in New York, dissecting the lives of artists, writers, and academics with surgical precision.
+His creative and personal partnership with Greta Gerwig produced looser, more vibrant works like 'Frances Ha' and 'Marriage Story,' which laid bare the brutal mechanics of divorce.
+His work offers the comfort of being seen in all one's messy, talking-too-much glory.

 1965–1980